jasonlin316/A-Unified-CPU-GPU-Protocol-for-GNN-Training/README.md

   - `--layer`: number of GNN layers.

   Hint: arguments `--cpu_process` and `--gpu_process` can be set to 0 for baseline comparison.
   Note: while we only test our library using three datasets, two samplers, and two types of GNN model, other setups should also work as our library is compatible with DGL.
+Please refer to the [DGL document](https://docs.dgl.ai) for a full list of available sampler, GNN models, etc.
   Note 2: large memory space (512 GB or above) is highly recommended.

 ### Code Explanation